-Surgery for Back Pain
+Surgical Options for Back Pain

 Surgery for back pain is a last resort treatment.
 There are

 or pressure on the dura mater (the sac that surrounds the spinal cord

 - Back pain.
 Back pain itself has two main causes: muscle spasm and

 What is a muscle spasm?